SIX OF MY FAVOURITES BOOKS

 When did you first start writing?

 I commenced writing in early 1998.
 It was by sheer coincidence, or was it divine intervention?
 I had just returned from my first journey to West Africa in February.
 Excited to share the details with friends about my amazing experience, I invited several people over for dinner.
 The overwhelming response was, “You have to share your story with the world, not just us.”
 I took the suggestion to heart, joined the Canadian Authors Association, and began to attend writing seminars and workshops.
 I read extensively--books about writing novels, short stories, and articles.
 While I worked on my first book, Into Africa; a Personal Journey, I wrote columns for three different newspapers.
 It was hectic but a fabulous experience, and by the way, I was working full-time as a bank manager at the time.
-The book was published in 2000.
+The book, Into Africa a Personal Journey, was published in 2000.

 Your most recent book is a children’s book.
 How did that come about?